arif-rachim/react-hook-signal/README.md

 }
 ```

-`notifiable` component attributes is not only capable of accepting the `Signal` type but also can receive `Lambda`,Lambda is a callback that's able to listen for changes in the signals it depends on.
-Below is an example demonstrating how the code above can be modified using a `Lambda`.
+`notifiable` component attributes is not only capable of accepting the `Signal` type but also can receive `Lambda`

+> Lambda is a callback that's able to listen for changes in the signals it depends on.

 ```tsx
 import {count} from "./GlobalSignals.tsx";